Overview of the Most Important Certifications and Ratings Used in the Built Environment

 CRREM is an EU‑developed tool that has since gained global adoption as a leading method for assessing carbon‑stranding risk within real estate portfolios.
 It provides science‑based decarbonization pathways aligned with the Paris Agreement and the Science Based Targets initiative (SBTi), enabling owners and investors to understand whether individual assets remain on a Paris‑aligned trajectory.

-Institutional investors are increasingly requiring CRREM outputs to support SFDR compliance and to evidence transition‑risk management.
+Institutional investors are increasingly using CRREM outputs to support SFDR compliance and to evidence transition‑risk management.
 By identifying which properties are at risk of becoming “stranded” without significant retrofit investment, CRREM has become a critical input to long‑term capital allocation decisions across U.S., Canadian, and UK real estate portfolios.

 6. ENERGY STAR / Portfolio Manager | https://www.energystar.gov

-ESG Focus: Environmental Primary Use: US, Canada
+Type: Benchmark ESG Focus: Environmental Primary Use: US, Canada

 ENERGY STAR is a U.S. EPA program that benchmarks building energy performance against comparable assets, providing a nationally recognized measure of operational efficiency.
 Its Portfolio Manager platform is the dominant benchmarking tool for U.S. commercial real estate and is a mandatory component of GRESB reporting as well as many local Building Performance Standards.